crookse/go-drash/README.md

 # Go Drash

-A REST microframework for Go -- built on top of fasthttp.
+A REST microframework for Go built on top of [fasthttp](https://github.com/valyala/fasthttp).

 ## Quickstart